ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 >
 > We've built something with hidden internal state and "methods," all without needing special `def` or `private` keywords.
 Mind you, we haven't included all sorts of complicated mechanisms to support inheritance, mixins, and other opportunities for debating the nature of the One True Object-Oriented Style on the Internet.
 >
-> Then again, :boom:the key lesson experienced programmers repeat--although it often falls on deaf ears--is [Composition instead of Inheritance](http://www.c2.com/cgi/wiki?CompositionInsteadOfInheritance).
-So maybe we aren't missing much.
+> Then again, :boom:**the key lesson experienced programmers repeat--although it often falls on deaf ears--is [Composition instead of Inheritance](http://www.c2.com/cgi/wiki?CompositionInsteadOfInheritance).** So maybe we aren't missing much.

 ## Composition and Extension
 ### composition